 Dairy products are a major source of protein, calcium, phosphorus, vitamin B12 and vitamin A. These are essential nutrients for health, missing in many plant-based products.

 Additionally, research has shown that healthy eating patterns that include dairy have been linked to health benefits such as reduced risk of cardiovascular disease and type 2 diabetes in adults and improved bone health.3

 The exclusion of all dairy products could potentially lead to the development of micronutrient deficiencies.

 Quality and digestibility of low lactose dairy

-Moreover, plant-based milks tend to have added sugar and a lower total protein content compared to their dairy counterparts.
+Moreover, plant-based milk tends to have added sugar and lower total protein content compared to their dairy counterparts.

 When assessing the protein quality of dairy, amino acid composition, digestibility, and bioavailability are all taken into consideration.

 Protein from animal sources is generally higher quality versus plant-based protein due to its wider array of essential amino acids and high bioavailability.5

 Low lactose dairy provides an important source of high-quality protein along with other essential nutrients.